quathesage/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+   Context API allows you to pass props to components without prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+   Reducers create, modify, and removes states.
+Actions are the only source of information for the store to be updated, it is passed into the reducer.
+The store contains the true state for the entire application.

 3. What does `redux-thunk` allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`?Thunk redux allow us to use asychronous actions.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+   I enjoy redux because of how it allows you to set state in one place and to be able to access it throughout the entire app.